Comments

 Comment lines get displayed with upper and lower case characters as they were written.

-In loops, comments (that is, text beginning with the hash sign #) following I1:, I*:, THEN, ALSO: and ELSE: are treated as commands, they will be displayed when those conditions are met.
+Comments (that is, text beginning with the hash sign #) following I1:, I*:, THEN, ALSO: and ELSE: will always be displayed when those conditions are met.

 The commands SAVE, SAVE@ and BUFFER SAVE let you add an optional comment after the file name.